 2.1.
 Intent

-Intent is an essential element of each of the seven intentional torts that we will cover.
+Intent is one essential element of each of the seven intentional torts that we will cover.
+So, before we separately examine each of these seven torts, we will get a firm grasp of intent.

 2.1.1.
 Definition